moonglum/halunke/docs/web.md

 your application (more on that later) and the second one the bind address and port in the format: `0.0.0.0:3000`.

+You can also send the `run` message on `web`.
+It only expects the application, and not the bind address and port.
+It takes that from the `PORT` environment variable.

 Your app needs to be an object that can receive the `call` message.
 It will be called with the environment dictionary that represents the request.
 It expects that your return an array that represents the response.